jjsmith88/thumper-nucleo/README.md

 *  Read the motion MEMS to get accelerometer, gryroscope, magnometer, and temperature measurements

 ## [VNH5019 Motor Driver](https://www.pololu.com/product/2507)
-H bridge control board designed to handle the stall current of the motors.
+H bridge control board designed to handle the stall current for the bank of three motors per H bridge.

 Arduino style headers are the main way to connect to the STM32 Nucleo board.